Augustus7734/astrozane-hugo/content/about/Buy Prints/index.md

 - **$225 for 2 hours**
 - **$275 for 3 hours**

+*Pricing is subject to change depending on event specifics - this is just a base estimate.
+Please contact me to discuss further details and requirements.*

 For more details and to discuss larger group sizes, please [contact me](https://astrozane.com/links/contact).

 For events further outside the Tucson metro area, I am willing to travel for an additional cost.

-*Pricing is subject to change depending on event specifics.
-Please contact me to discuss further details and requirements.*

 ---